stratdev3/SimpleW/readme.md

             // listen to all IPs port 2015 var server = new SimpleWServer(IPAddress.Any, 2015);

-            // find all Controllers class and serve on the "/api/" endpoint server.AddDynamicContent("/api/");
+            // find all Controllers classes and serve on the "/api/" endpoint server.AddDynamicContent("/api/");

             server.Start();